 Meshery is intended to be a vendor and project-neutral utility for uniformly benchmarking the performance of service meshes.
 Between service mesh and proxy projects (and surprisingly, within a single project), a number of different tools and results exist.
 Meshery allows you to pick an efficient set of tools for your ecosystem by providing performance evaluation and metrics.

-- By leveraging Meshery you could achieve apples-to-apples performance comparision of service meshes
+- By leveraging Meshery you could achieve apples-to-apples performance comparison of service meshes

 - Track your service mesh performance from release to release.